litewit/Blockchain-Python-Example/README.md

 Now you can call **_`/`_** on any node to see the amount or node address or **_`/chain`_** to see all the block chain.
 You can learn more from the references.

 Please let us know in the issue or at `team@litewit.com` if there is any mistakes in implementation or logic.
 The code was inspired by references as well.

+Initial code were taken from references which then were modified a little.

 For reference...